Hard Rock Stadium: 2012–2015: Baseball renovations and configurations

 After Huizenga bought part of the stadium, it was extensively renovated to accommodate a baseball team at the cost of several million dollars, as part of his successful bid to bring baseball to South Florida.
 Purists initially feared the result would be similar to Exhibition Stadium in Toronto; when the Toronto Blue Jays played there from 1977 to 1989, they were burdened with seats that were so far from the field (over 800 feet in some cases) that they were not even sold during the regular season.
-However, Robbie had foreseen Miami would be a likely location for a new or relocated MLB team, and the stadium was designed to make any necessary renovations for baseball as seamless as possible.
-On January 24, 1994, soon after buying the Dolphins, Huizenga acquired the remaining 50% of the stadium to give him 100% ownership.
+However, as Robbie foresaw Miami as a likely location for an MLB team, the stadium was designed to make any necessary changes for baseball as seamless as possible.
+On January 24, 1994, soon after buying the Dolphins, Huizenga acquired the remaining 50% of the stadium.

 Aside from baseball renovations, the stadium underwent some permanent renovations.
 In April 2006, the stadium unveiled two Daktronics large video boards, the largest in professional sports at the time.
 The east display measured 50 ft high by 140 ft wide, and the west end zone display measured 50 ft high by 100 ft wide.
 A new 2118 ft-long LED ribbon board, again the largest in the world at the time, was also installed.
 These have since been surpassed in size.

 In addition, the upgrades included vastly widened 40000 sqft concourses on the stadium's north and south sides.
 Bars, lounges and other amenities were also added.
 The renovation had three phases, with the second and third phases of renovation taking place after the Marlins left the stadium.
 These remaining phases included adding a canopy to shield fans from the rain, which caused the relocation of the video boards to the corners of the upper deck, as well as narrowing the sidelines by bringing the seats closer to the field, ending its convertibility to baseball.
 The orange colored seats were also replaced with aqua colored ones.